 Tian holds a combined degree in Law and Commerce from the University of New South Wales.

-- Investment Analyst (Hong Kong)
+- Investment Associate (Hong Kong)

 Yuxiang Zhou joined Teachers' Private Capital in 2014 and focuses primarily on Teachers' direct investments in Asia and fund investment.